FastRobotsCornell/FastRobots-2026/docs/labs/Lab1.md

 *For all of the following tasks, think about how you will document that your code works.
 We cannot grade "I did this..".
 Instead, you can choose to upload photos, screenshots of the serial monitor, screen-recordings, videos of the board, and/or grab the data from the serial monitor and plot them in a graph.
 As always, feel free to check [last years solutions](https://fastrobotscornell.github.io/FastRobots-2025/StudentPages.html) for examples.*

-1. Hook the Artemis board up to your computer, and select the correct Board and Port in the ArduinoIDE.
+1. Hook the Artemis board up to your computer, and select the correct Board (Redboard Artemis Nano) and Port in the ArduinoIDE.
 Typical connection issues include...
     1. Bad physical connections, because the USB connector needs to be pressed fully into the Artemis board.
     2. If you are running Windows and the first compilation takes a long time, try adding "C:\Program Files\Arduino" (or the particular project folder) to the antivirus exclusions.
-    3. Switch from the SVL bootloader to the Ambiq bootloader.
-(Note: this will prevent future SVL bootloads without reburning the SVL bootloader, so be careful!)
-    4. If the bootloader cannot connect, you will need to [update the CH340 Driver](../tutorials/CH340.md).
+    3. If the bootloader cannot connect, you will need to [update the CH340 Driver](../tutorials/CH340.md). *Please contact the teaching team before you do this.*

 2. In File->Examples->01.Basics, run Blink.
 (Note: you may need to slow the baud rate down for it to work.)
 3. In File->Examples->Apollo3, run Example4_Serial.
 (Note: to view the output and provide input open the serial monitor in the upper right hand corner of the script window, again check the baud rate.)
 4. In File->Examples->Apollo3, run Example2_analogRead to test your temperature sensor.
 Try blowing on or touching the chip to change its temperature.
 It may take a while to transfer your heat.
-5. In File->Examples->PDM, run Example1_MicrophoneOutput to test your microphone.
-E.g. try whistling or speaking to change the highest frequency.
+5. In File->Examples->PDM, run Example1_MicrophoneOutput to test your microphone (e.g., try whistling or speaking to change the highest frequency).

 ## Additional tasks for 5000-level students

-6. Program the board to blink an LED when you play a musical "C" note over the speaker, and off otherwise.
-Use your phone, computer, or similar to generate the sound.
-If you're having fun you could even combine the microphone and the Serial output to generate an electronic tuner.
+6. Combine the microphone and the Serial output to generate an electronic tuner.
+Your program should detect the frequency and print the corresponding musical note on the serial interface.

 # Lab 1B